Welcome to the Dr. John Micallef Memorial Library

 • Staff will put the bag outside the front door.

-Please use the book drop located beside the front door of the library.
+To return books: Please use the book drop located beside the front door of the library.

+Please do not attempt to disinfect books.
 All books will be sanitized and quarantined before being re-shelved or loaned out again.
-Please do not attempt to disinfect books.

-Please note that the UBC Library has started a Materials Pick-Up Service
+UBC Library offers a Materials Pick-Up Service

 to provide access to its physical collection.
 Up to 10 items per person per week can be requested.
 You need a valid UBC library account and provide either your UBC card or another piece of photo ID (if you were not issued a UBC card) when you collect your material at the library.